URC: Ospreys v Glasgow

 Coverage: Live commentary on the BBC Sport website and app.
 Match report and highlights on the BBC Sport website and app.
 Highlights on Scrum V, Sunday, BBC Two Wales and online, Sunday, 12 November from 17:00 GMT and later on demand.

-Meanwhile, new signings via a "game-changing" arrangement with South African side Cheetahs have also joined up with the region.
+Meanwhile, new signings via an arrangement with South African side Cheetahs have also joined up with the region, but none are included against Glasgow.

 The Fab Four's rise, fall and rebirth...: Told in the band's own words with an extensive archive, the story of how The Beatles shaped music